abhisek11/flask_loginfunction/README.md

 The Base code for login and signup is done with very simple and sofisticated manner , so that Developer can use it for the development of their products and projects

+We've done it!
+We have used Flask-Login and Flask-SQLAlchemy to build a very basic login system for our app.
+We covered how to authenticate a user by first creating a user model and storing the user information to later.
+Then we had to verify the user's password was correct by hashing the password from the form and comparing it to the one stored in the database.
+Finally, we added authorization to our app by using the @login_required decotor on a profile page so only logged in users can see that page.

 ## Features

 - [x] User account sign up, sign in, password reset, all through asynchronous email confirmation.